 In some places along the shoreline of Barges, you’ll notice large pieces of eroded wood and twisted metal emerging from beneath the sand.
 This beach gets its name from 14 wooden barges buried on this shoreline in 1949, in an effort to stabilize land damaged by a 1944 Nor’easter.
 These barges are slowly being worn away by the ocean, creating a stunning natural art exhibit and a unique place for nature photography.
 (As you explore around the barges, be cautious of sharp or rusty metal that may be exposed.)

 Barges Beach is accessible by several sandy paths through the dunes.
-Though privately held, the owners of Barges Beach permit the public to access the majority of the shoreline.
-Please respect private property and do not enter the dune paths at the far eastern end of Canapitsit Neck.
+Please respect private property and do not enter the private dune paths at the far eastern end of Canapitsit Neck.

 Habitats & Wildlife